edgedb/edgedb/docs/cloud/cli.rst

 CLI
 ===

-:edb-alt-title: Using EdgeDB Cloud via the CLI
+:edb-alt-title: Using Gel Cloud via the CLI

 To use EdgeDB Cloud via the CLI, first log in using :ref:`ref_cli_edgedb_cloud_login`.